kej715/DtCyber/NOS2.8.7/README.md

 system.
 This is the usual way to start *DtCyber* after the initial installation of NOS 2.8.7.
 The system should deadstart as it did during the initial installation.
 However, it should start the **NAM** (Network Access Method) and **IAF** (InterActive Facility) subsystems automatically too.

+| OS           | Command           |
+|--------------|-------------------|
+| Linux/MacOS: | `sudo ../dtcyber` |
+| Windows:     | `dtcyber`         |

 When the deadstart completes and **NAM** appears to settle down, you should be able to log into the system using your favorite Telnet client.
 When it asks for **FAMILY:**, press return.
 When it asks for **USER NAME:**, enter *INSTALL*.
 When it asks for **PASSWORD:**, enter *INSTALL* again.
 When you see the **/** prompt, the operating system is ready for you to enter commands.

-| OS           | Command           |
-|--------------|-------------------|
-| Linux/MacOS: | `sudo ../dtcyber` |
-| Windows:     | `dtcyber`         |
+You may also login using **GUEST** as username and password.
+The initial installation process creates **GUEST** as an ordinary, non-privileged user account.

 That's it.
 Welcome back to supercomputing in the 1980's!